mzaradzki/neuralnets-semantics/README.md

 * Python with numpy - DONE
 * Python with Theano - in progress
-* Python with TensorFlow - in progress
+* Python with TensorFlow - DONE (but need some clean-up)
 * Python with PyTorch - to do